michalradacz/database-editor/database-editor-docs-en.md

 5. Optionally check:
    - **Primary (record name)** - this field's value will represent the record
    - **Enable filtering** - shows a filter for this field in table view
+   - **Grouping**: Allow grouping table of records by this field, can be folded and unfolded
 6. Click **Save**

 ### Field Types